 Seaside Heights Boardwalk

-Kelly Clarkson sang, “What doesn’t kill you makes you stronger,” which is the case with Seaside Heights boardwalk.
+Kelly Clarkson sang, “what doesn’t kill you makes you stronger,” which is the case with Seaside Heights boardwalk.
 In 2012, Hurricane Sandy damaged the boardwalk and destroyed the southern amusement ride area (you may remember the iconic photo of the Jet Star roller coaster floating in the Atlantic Ocean).
 Then in 2013, a large fire broke out, damaging 50 businesses and the pier, but thankfully, Seaside has recovered, and it’s better than ever.
 The 2-mile boardwalk has Casino Pier at the northern end, offering rides for littles and bigs, go-karts, miniature golf, food stands, games, and five arcades.
 After all the fun, you’re sure to work up an appetite, and you’ll have your choice of boardwalk food faves—from The Beachcomber Bar & Grill and Spicy Catina Restaurant to Kohr’s and The Sawmill (for the largest pizza slice ever) at the southern end of the boardwalk.
 Want to cool off but not in the ocean?
 Breakwater Beach Waterpark is across the street from Casino Pier with waterslides and a wave pool, or check out the bayside and don’t miss Bill’s Boat Rentals, a hidden gem at the Jersey Shore.
+Spend the night with the fam this summer and catch the different movies on the beach.

 Ocean Terrace, Seaside Heights, NJ 08751